olavhl/HttpServer/README.md

 This is a small HttpServer that is reading files and answering requests.
 The project is done for an assignment at Høyskolen Kristiania.

+Start the server by running the main method in httpServer -> Type localhost:8080/index.html in your URL